Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-worksheets.md

 # Work with Worksheets using the Excel JavaScript API

 This article provides code samples that show how to perform common tasks with worksheets using the Excel JavaScript API.
-For the complete list of properties and methods that the **Worksheet** object supports, see [Worksheet Object (JavaScript API for Excel)](../../reference/excel/worksheet.md).
+For the complete list of properties and methods that the **Worksheet** and **WorksheetCollection** objects support, see [Worksheet Object (JavaScript API for Excel)](../../reference/excel/worksheet.md) and [WorksheetCollection Object (JavaScript API for Excel)](../../reference/excel/worksheetcollection.md).

 **Note**: The information in this article applies only to regular worksheets; it does not apply to "chart" sheets or "macro" sheets.